-A tenth contradiction is that while the IRA Army Council has decided on a strategy of having its political front Sinn Féin temporarily led by servile women appointees – seemingly upgrading the status of women in the republican movement – in fact the IRA has degraded these willing women by effectively enslaving them to the secretive dictates of the Belfast Army Council backroom boys.
+A ninth contradiction is that while the IRA Army Council has decided on a strategy of having its political front Sinn Féin temporarily led by servile women appointees – seemingly upgrading the status of women in the republican movement – in fact the IRA has degraded these willing women by effectively enslaving them to the secretive dictates of the Belfast Army Council backroom boys.

 The true IRA attitude to women was not only perfectly expressed in the abduction, torture and murder of mother of ten Jean McConville, but also in its murders of all of the 120 women, girls and female infants it shot and bombed in the course of its unwanted ‘armed struggle’.
 While Jean McConville has rightfully been to the fore of the Gerry Adams movement’s victims, the names of the other 119 women, girls and babies murdered by the IRA should not be forgotten and are recorded here.